 What Do YOU Think?

 Are you surprised by the amount of sugar in a Zombie Frappuccino?
 Will you order one?
-Do you think it is irresponsible of companies to offer drinks so high in sugar?
+Do you think it is irresponsible of companies to offer drinks that are so high in sugar?